ietf-teep/architecture/draft-ietf-teep-architecture.md

   - Device Administrator (DA):  An entity that is responsible for administration of a device, which could be the device owner.
-A Device Administrator has privileges on the device to install and remove Untrusted Applications and TAs, approve or reject Trust Anchors, and approve or reject Service Providers, among possibly other privileges on the device.
+A Device Administrator has privileges on the device to install and remove Untrusted Applications and TAs, approve or reject Trust Anchors, and approve or reject TA developers, among possibly other privileges on the device.
 A Device Administrator can manage the list of allowed TAMs by modifying the list of Trust Anchors on the device.
 Although a Device Administrator may have